 Breece Hall

 It took Hall a few games to establish himself at Iowa State his freshman season, but once he did, it was game over for Big-12 defenses.
-From Week 5 to Week 12 of Hall's true freshman season, he amassed 813 rushing yards and nine touchdowns.
+From Week 5 to Week 12 in Hall's true freshman season, he amassed 813 rushing yards and nine touchdowns.
 He went on to collect 20 career 100-yard rushing performances in 36 games at Iowa State.
 Hall also holds the NCAA record for most consecutive games scoring a touchdown with 24.
 He scored a touchdown in every single game during his sophomore and junior seasons.